portovep/pabloporto.me/content/posts/eight-steps-to-stay-safe-online.md

 -   Making sure we can access the MFA services from at least two devices.
 This ensures that if we lose our phone, we can still access accounts with MFA enabled.
 -   If the MFA service uses a backup password or recovery code, let's ensure we store it in a secure place and, of course, we remember where.
 -   Let's perform a security drill: let's leave our phones in another room and go to our sofa with our laptops.
 First, open an incognito window.
 Second, check if we can still access the digital services where MFA is enabled.
 Did you have to leave your sofa and go to the other room to grab your phone?
+If the answer is yes, then congratulations on a successful MFA setup."

 ## Enable automatic software updates on your devices